-Why You Should Become Your Own Health & Wellness Advocate
+Become Your Own Health & Wellness Advocate

 Here we go.
 I am about to say all of the things that I am not supposed to say as a registered dietitian and a practicing member of the healthcare community.

 But I am indeed human and believe that we all connect with and learn from each other through sharing our stories and experiences.

 Through what I have learned, I feel like I am now able to better understand and relate to the people I care for on a much deeper and meaningful level than ever was possible before.

-Five years of my twenty-six year long life has been spent studying nutrition, science, and healthcare to earn both my Bachelors and a Masters of Science degree in Nutrition and Dietetics.
+Five years of my life have been spent studying nutrition, science, and healthcare to earn both my Bachelor’s and a Masters’s of Science degree in Nutrition and Dietetics.
 A big part of that education was the focus on evidence-based science.

 But I don’t think that education is everything.